Reducing Rouquier Complexes: Introduction

-Rouquier complexes were introduced in \cite{Rou_cat} to study actions of the (generalized) braid group $B_W$ on categories.
+Rouquier complexes were introduced in \cite{Rou_cat} to study actions of the (generalized) braid group on categories.

 These actions appeared in representation theory already in the works of Carlin \cite{Car} or Rickard \cite{Rick}, and a precise definition was made by Deligne \cite{Deli}.
-They describe higher symmetries of the categories acted upon and usually give rich information about them.
-A classical example is the braid action on $\mathcal{D}^{\text{b}}(\mathcal{O})$, the bounded derived category of the category $\mathcal{O}$ of representations of a complex semisimplie Lie algebra $\mathfrak{g}$.
-A geometric counterpart is the action on $\mathcal{D}^{\text{b}}(G/B)$, the bounded derived category of sheaves over the flag variety $G/B$ associated with a reductive algebraic group $G$ and a Borel subgroup $B$.
+They describe higher symmetries of the categories acted upon, usually giving rich information about them.
+A classical example is the action of the braid group $B_W$ on the bounded derived category $\mathcal{O}$ associated to a complex semisimple Lie algebra $\mathfrak{g}$, with Weyl group $W$.
+A geometric counterpart is the action on the bounded derived category of sheaves over the flag variety $G/B$ associated with a reductive algebraic group $G$ and a Borel subgroup $B$.

 Rouquier pointed out the interest of the category of self-equivalences induced by such an action.
-So he introduced the \textit{2-braid group} $\mathscr{B}_W$, that upgrades $B_W$ to a category and serves as a model for this purpose.
-It is a subcategory of $\Kb(\D)$, the homotopy category of the \emph{Hecke category} $\D$, and its objects, called \emph{Rouquier complexes}, are all possible tensor products between certain \emph{standard} and \emph{costandard} complexes $F_s$ and $F_s^{-1}$, for $s\in S$.
+So he introduced the \textit{2-braid group} $\mathscr{B}_W$, that upgrades $B_W$, for any Coxeter system $(W,S)$, to a category and serves as a model for this purpose.
+It is a subcategory of $\K(\D)$, the homotopy category of the \emph{Hecke category} $\D$, and its objects, called \emph{Rouquier complexes}, are all possible tensor products between certain \emph{standard} and \emph{costandard} complexes $F_s$ and $F_s^{-1}$, for $s\in S$.
 Such products satisfy, up to homotopy, the relations of the braid group so their isomorphism classes form at least a quotient of $B_W$.
-See Remark \ref{rmk_faithful} below for more detail.
+See Remark \ref{rmk_faithful} below for more details.

 This category also plays an important role in algebraic topology.
-Khovanov and Rozansky \cite{KhovRoz} began the construction of link invariants from Rouquier complexes, that was made precise by Khovanov \cite{Khov} as a triply graded link homology.
-The idea is that the homology of the complex obtained computing Hochschild (co)homology of the Rouquier complex $F_\omega$ associated to a braid $\omega$, is an invariant, up to an overall shift, of the link $\overline{\omega}$ obtained by closing $\omega$ (Rouquier complexes come with a cohomological and a polynomial degree, and Hochschild homology provides a third grading).
+Khovanov and Rozansky \cite{KhovRoz} and then Khovanov \cite{Khov} constructed a triply graded link homology from Rouquier complexes.
+The idea is that the homology of the complex obtained computing Hochschild (co)homology of the Rouquier complex $F_\omega$ associated to a braid $\omega$, is an invariant, up to an overall shift, of the link $\overline{\omega}$ obtained by closing $\omega$.